skallinen/assignment_deck/index.md

 The [**Content Trend Explorer and Forecaster**](http://sakal.li/shinyapp) let's you explore data about how different content items are shared on social media.
 You can **apply different filters** to explore different aspects of the trending item.
 Filters include the following:

 1. Defining minimum and maximum values for item **share count**.
-1. Defining **share velocity**, ie. how many times the url has been shared per hourl.
+1. Defining **share velocity**, ie. how many times the url has been shared per hour.
-1. Defining **timeperdiod** by setting how many hours will be displayed.
+1. Defining **time period** by setting how many hours will be displayed.
 1. Selecting **sources**.
-Is the user exploring all items collected or narrow it down to a certain predefined types of tweeters.
+Narrowing down the sources to certain predefined types of tweeters.
-1. Pick one item and isolate its trend plus **forecast** how it will be shared in the future.
+1. You can also pick one item and isolate its trend plus **forecast** how it will be shared in the future.

 --- x:2000 y:7500 z:2 rot:0 scale:2